ManueGE/Raccoon/README.md

 ````

-if the `ResponseConverter` throws a `NSError`, it will be propagated in the response, so the request will fail.
+if the `ResponseConverter` return `.Failure` with a `NSError`, it will be propagated in the response, so the request will fail.
 You can take advantage to perform internal validation to your `request`.

 --------
 # RaccoonClient